All About Brain Metastases

-Brain metastases are the spread of a primary tumor to the brain.
+Brain metastases happen when cancer cells from the primary site (where the cancer started) spread to the brain.
 This is different from a primary brain tumor.
-Differing between these two types of brain lesions is a common source of confusion for many people.
-For example, a lung cancer is first formed in the lung tissue, but tumor cells can break off from the original mass and travel through the bloodstream or lymph system to other areas of the body, including the brain.
-This spreading of the tumor is known as "metastasis".
-When a lung cancer metastasizes to the brain, this "brain tumor" is actually lung cancer cells.
+For example, a lung cancer is first formed in the lung tissue.
+These tumor cells can break off from the original mass in the lung and travel through the bloodstream or lymph system to other areas of the body, including the brain.
+This spreading of the tumor is known as "metastasis.”
+When lung cancer metastasizes to the brain, this "brain tumor" is actually lung cancer cells.

 Primary malignant brain tumors are tumors that start in the brain.
-They are actually quite rare, with an estimated 23,800 new cases in 2017.
-Brain metastases, commonly called "brain mets," are far more common.
-The exact incidence of brain metastases is not known.
-Studies suggest brain metastases occurs in about 10%-30% of patients with cancer.
+There are an estimated 23,820 new cases yearly.
+Brain metastases, commonly called "brain mets," are far more common but the exact incidence of brain metastases is not known.
+Studies suggest brain metastases occur in about 10%-30% of patients with cancer.

 It is important to understand the difference between primary brain tumors and brain metastases because they are treated differently.
-The media may refer to a person who died of lung cancer and brain cancer, when, in actuality, it was lung cancer that had metastasized to the brain.
+The media may refer to a person who died of lung cancer and brain cancer when it was lung cancer that had metastasized to the brain.

-Among tumor types, lung cancers account for the highest number of brain metastases, with 25% of patients being affected at some time in their disease course.
+Lung cancers account for the highest number of brain metastases.
 Other cancers that commonly metastasize to the brain include melanoma, breast cancer, colon cancer, and renal cell (kidney) cancer.
-Although these are the most likely types to do so, any type of cancer could spread to the brain.
+Although these are the most likely types to do so, any type of cancer can spread to the brain.

-If brain metastases are suspected, your care team will obtain radiology studies (MRI, CT scan).
-A biopsy may be needed, especially if the patient presents without a primary cancer or if there has been a long period of time between treatment for the initial primary cancer and the new symptoms that may be associated with brain metastases.
+If brain metastases are suspected, your care team will order radiology studies (MRI, CT scan).
+A biopsy may be needed if the patient presents without a primary cancer or if there has been a long period of time between treatment for the initial primary cancer and the new symptoms.

-The danger of brain metastases is the space they take up in the brain and the pressure they put on surrounding tissue.
+A danger of brain metastases is the space they take up in the brain and the pressure they put on surrounding tissue.
 This pressure can cause symptoms such as headaches, speech difficulties, seizures, nausea/vomiting, weakness of a limb, or visual disturbances.
-The goal of initial therapy is to relieve some of this pressure on the brain tissue by decreasing swelling using medications called corticosteroids (dexamethasone, prednisone).
-They can be given either orally or through an intravenous (IV) line.
+The goal of initial therapy is to relieve some of this pressure by decreasing swelling using medications called corticosteroids (dexamethasone, prednisone).
+They can be given either orally (by mouth) or through an intravenous (IV) line.
 Some patients may see relief of symptoms quickly after starting steroids.
 However, this does not mean the tumor is gone.
 If patients experience seizures as a result of their brain metastases, they may also receive anti-seizure medications to prevent further seizures.

-For patients with a single brain lesion, surgery may be a good option, especially if the tumor is under control in the rest of the body.
+For patients with a single brain lesion, surgery may be a good option, especially if the cancer is under control in the rest of the body.
 However, the lesion must be in an area of the brain where it is safe to operate.
-A study of patients with a single brain metastasis randomized to whole brain radiation therapy (WBRT) alone vs. surgery followed by WBRT found that patients treated with surgery and WBRT have fewer recurrences, and better quality of life than patients treated with WBRT alone.
+Studies have shown that patients with a single brain metastasis who had surgery followed by whole brain radiation therapy (WBRT) have fewer recurrences and better quality of life than patients treated with WBRT alone.
 Life expectancy in these patients has also been shown to increase.
 However, these results do not apply to patients with radiosensitive tumors such as lymphomas, small cell lung cancer, and germ cell tumors (where surgery is generally not recommended).

 Whole Brain Radiation Therapy

 Whole brain radiotherapy (WBRT) is just what it sounds like – giving radiation to the entire brain.
-This is generally given in 10 to 15 doses (also called fractions), and is often used in patients with poor prognostic factors, patients who are not candidates for surgery, or patients with more than 3 brain lesions.
+This is generally given in 10 to 15 doses (also called fractions).
+WBRT is often used in patients who are not candidates for surgery, or patients with more than 3 brain lesions.
 Many patients may receive WBRT in combination with another therapy (surgery, radiosurgery).
-The motivation of treating the whole brain is that there may be cancer cells in the normal-appearing brain, but just not enough of them yet to form a mass and be seen by radiology studies.
+The motivation of treating the whole brain is that there may be cancer cells in the normal-appearing brain, but not enough of them yet to form a mass or be seen by radiology studies.
 Thus, treatment of the whole brain attempts to kill all the cancer cells.

 WBRT has been reported to improve symptoms of brain metastases in 70-90% of patients, although some of this benefit is also a result of the corticosteroids.
-Despite this symptom improvement, recurrence is common, and control of brain metastases may only be achieved in half of the patients.
-Patients with tumors that are more sensitive to the effects of radiation fare better (lung and breast, for example) than those with relatively radioresistant tumors (melanoma and renal cancers).
+Despite this symptom improvement, recurrence is common, and control of brain metastases may only occur in half of the patients.
+Patients with tumors that are more sensitive to the effects of radiation respond better (lung and breast, for example) than those with tumors that are less sensitive to radiation (melanoma and renal cancers).